2nd Kent Artillery Volunteers: Interwar years

-The brigade received its first motor vehicles in June 1928, when four Morris six wheel gun tractors were issued to each of to 361st and 363rd Btys.
+The brigade received its first motor vehicles in June 1928, when four Morris six wheel gun tractors were issued to each of the 361st and 363rd Btys.
 This was followed in 1930 by a reduction in battery establishment strengths since fewer drivers were required than with horses.

-In 1935 the 47th (2nd London) Division was converted into an anti-aircraft division, and its surplus units merged into the 56th (1st London) Division.
-At this point 91st (4th London) Brigade left the division and became an Army Brigade.
-On 1 November 1938 the RA adopted the designation 'regiment' in place of 'brigade'.
+In 1935, the 47th (2nd London) Division was converted into an anti-aircraft division, and its surplus units merged into the 56th (1st London) Division.
+At this point, 91st (4th London) Brigade left the division and became an Army Brigade.
+On 1 November 1938, the RA adopted the designation 'regiment' in place of 'brigade'.

 With the expansion of the TA after the Munich Crisis, most regiments formed duplicates.
-In the case of 91st this produced 139th Field Regiment on 27 April 1939, resulting in the following reorganisation:
+In the case of 91st, this produced 139th Field Regiment on 27 April 1939, resulting in the following reorganisation: